Bicycle and Pedestrian Planning

 DRCOG has produced valuable resources for bicycle and pedestrian planning including:

 • The regional Active Transportation Plan envisions a safe, comfortable and connected network, and highlights opportunities and implementation strategies to improve active transportation cross the Denver region.
-An executive summary is also available.
+Read the executive summary.

-• The Denver Regional Bicycle Map is intended to provide information about bicycle facilities in the region.
-Bicycle facilities are a form of cycling infrastructure consisting of on-street bicycle routes and lanes, protected bike lanes and off-street trails designated for use by cyclists.
-The map also includes some additional information related to bicyling such as bicycle share stations (B-cycle) and transit park & ride locations in an effort to help riders in their route planning.
+• The Denver Regional Bicycle Map provides information about the region's bicycle facilities.
+Bicycle facilities consist of on-street bicycle routes and lanes, protected bike lanes and off-street trails.
+The map also includes additional information about bicycle share stations, also known as B-cycle, and transit park and ride locations in an effort to help riders in route planning.

 • The Bicycle and Pedestrian Counts Map shows information about the volume of bicyclists and pedestrians at various locations throughout the region.
 This information is also available for download.
 Additional documentation can be found here.

-• The Bicycle and Pedestrian Crash Map shows the locations of crashes from 2010-2015 involving bicycles and pedestrians in the Denver region.
+• The Regional Data Catalog includes datasets with locations of crashes from 2013-2020, including crashes involving bicycles and pedestrians in the Denver region.

 Bike to Work Day